Social Security is one of the largest and most popular government programs in history, but it's also one of the most confusing.

 Social Security pays a one-time, lump-sum death benefit of $255 to a surviving spouse or child if they meet certain requirements.

-In addition to the one-time death benefit, a spouse, and sometimes other family members, may also be entitled to monthly survivors benefits.
 In most cases, you can apply for survivors benefits after the death of a spouse if you are age 60 or older and have been married for at least nine months, although there are some exceptions.

 How does Social Security know that someone died?

 The funeral home handling the arrangements generally reports a person’s death to the Social Security Administration (SSA).
 You can also report the death of a loved one directly by calling your local Social Security office.
-SSA.GOV instructs people to notify them immediately of a person’s death.
+SSA.gov instructs people to notify them immediately of a person’s death.

 To apply for either the one-time $255 death benefit or ongoing survivors benefits you will have to fill out various forms and provide original documentation or certified copies.